Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 2. READ - Reads one single record and shows it using the Primary key.

-3. UPDATE - Perform a UPDATE command.
+3. UPDATE - Perform an UPDATE command.

-4. Delete - In the WHERE condition, it deletes a row. -->
+4. Delete - In the WHERE condition, it deletes a row.

 ### What Is GII?